ABC123USA/nbp/README.md

 **FUTURISTIC TECHNOLOGY NOW!**

-Nation Builder Pro ™ - For any country network vulnerabilites can severly compromise both National and Interntional Security.
-Many dusty computers in old backrooms around the woeld (with vunerabilities from outdated SOFTWARE) act as sources and hosts to malware, malware bots etc. Nation Builder Pro ™ helps identify vulnerable ports in your country.
-This research is a port of MAGNETRON TECHNOLOGY ™ RESEARCH.
+**Nation Builder Pro ™** - For any country network vulnerabilites can severly compromise both **National and Interntional Security**.
+Many dusty computers in old backrooms around the woeld (with vunerabilities from outdated **SOFTWARE**) act as sources and hosts to malware, malware bots etc. **Nation Builder Pro ™** helps identify vulnerable ports in your country.
+This research is a port of **MAGNETRON TECHNOLOGY ™ RESEARCH.**

 **NATION BUILDER PRO ™ INSTALLATION:**